Traditional AI vs. Generative AI: Which is Better for Your Business?

 • Works well with specified tasks, limiting the scope of applications.

-• Symbolic reasoning represents concepts and relationships, allowing the AI to reason and draw conclusions like logical human thought processes.
+• Symbolic reasoning represents concepts and relationships, enabling the AI to reason and draw conclusions in a manner similar to logical human thought processes.

 • While symbolic AI doesn’t learn from new data, machine learning-based traditional AI models can learn from structured datasets but struggle with creativity and unstructured data.